-While not part of the scan results, the recent decriminalization of all illicit drug possession and use in Oregon was noted as an emerging legal feature that may impact the stigmatization associated with substance use disorder.
-In November 2020, Oregon became the first U.S. state to decriminalize the personal possession of illegal drugs, including cocaine, heroin, oxycodone, and methamphetamine.39 This is a significant paradigm shift from previous policy approaches which have viewed behavioral health challenges from illicit substance use as serious criminal activity to be primarily addressed by the judicial system.
-Personal consumption of illegal substances has been collectively addressed in the same efforts to curb illegal drug trafficking in the War on Drugs campaign that dates to the 1970s.40 The Committee recognized that the impact of this decriminalization approach will take some time before it can be assessed.
+The recent decriminalization of all illicit drug possession and use in Oregon was noted as an emerging legal feature that may influence the stigmatization associated with SUD.
+In November 2020, Oregon became the first U.S. state to decriminalize the personal possession of illegal drugs, including cocaine, heroin, oxycodone, and methamphetamine.49 This is a significant paradigm shift from previous policy approaches, which have viewed the use of illicit substance as serious criminal activity to be primarily addressed by the judicial system.
+Use of illegal substances has been collectively addressed in the same efforts to curb illegal drug trafficking in the War on Drugs campaign that dates to the 1970s.50 The Committee recognized that the impact of this decriminalization approach will take some time before it can be assessed.
 The Committee viewed criminal justice-related data and measurement of drug trafficking to be intrinsically different than personal consumption data, with the latter easier to connect to direct healthcare provision.
-The implication that states may be increasingly moving toward decriminalization of personal consumption of illicit substances is that data sources for measurement connection of healthcare to criminal justice may be fewer in the future.
+The implication that states may be increasingly moving toward decriminalization of use of illicit substances is that data sources for measurement connection of healthcare to criminal justice may be fewer in the future.
+This is also reflected by increasing statutory acceptance of marijuana for both medical and recreational use across the states.